Gypsy style: Instrumentation

-Piano – In larger orchestras of this style, especially in Western Europe, a piano is added which does little more than enhancing rhythm and harmony.
-It is a question of taste: Hungarian and Romanian based orchestras don’t like a piano in their ranks.
+Piano – In larger orchestras of this style, especially in Western Europe, a piano is added which does little more than enhance rhythm and harmony.
+It is a question of taste: Hungarian and Romanian-based orchestras don’t like a piano in their ranks.
 But a typical Romani band like Tata Mirando leans on its piano, assisted by a (large model) guitar, and creates in this way a highly characteristic sound.

 Clarinet – Orchestras playing Hungarian melodies sometimes include a clarinet.
 It has a unique role by adorning the melody with ornaments and by “playing around” the melody.
 It can be compared with the role of the clarinet in a Dixieland ensemble.
 Sometimes the clarinet takes the lead and plays a variant of the main melody.

 The Panflute – In Romanian orchestras the panflute – or naï in Romanian – takes the place of the violin in other combinations.
 The panflute plays the fierce dance tunes of the Romanian folk music in a way similar to the violin in Hungarian fast movements: with many ornamentations and rhythmic variations, but in a style that is instantly recognizable as Romanian.
-In slow movements it introduces the style by varying the pitch, by sliding to a tone and by using different shades of sound.
+In slow movements, it introduces the style by varying the pitch, sliding to a tone, and using different shades of sound.

-Accordion – Romanian and Russian related orchestras often include an accordion.
+Accordion – Romanian and Russian-related orchestras often include an accordion.
 It reinforces the rhythm and strengthens the after-beat.
 It shall however sparingly be deployed as otherwise, the accordion might drown the other voices.
 In doinas and ballads or czardasses it sometimes takes care of the solos.

 Larger Formations – With the formations described above, a limit in size has been reached.
-With more than about seven to eight players it becomes difficult to play by heart.
+With more than about seven to eight players, it becomes difficult to play by heart.
 Written scores then make their appearance, and the style is lost.

 Repertoire

-The music played in this style is usually of Hungarian, Romanian or Russian origin.
-But also, melodies from Czech, Bulgarian or other East European origins may be used.
+The music played in this style is usually of Hungarian, Romanian, or Russian origin.
+But also, melodies from Czech, Bulgarian, or other East European origins may be used.

-The Hungarian melodies are always played in a strict succession: first the slow movements, ballads or lassans, then the medium tempo palotas and thereafter the fast czardas or the even faster friss czardas.
-A special role is played by the nóta, written music in a folk-style, but played by heart in this style.
+The Hungarian melodies are always played in a strict succession: first the slow movements, ballads or lassans, then the medium tempo palotas, and thereafter the fast czardas or the even faster friss czardas.
+A special role is played by the nóta, written music in a folk style, but played by heart in this style.

-The Romanian melodies have an altogether other characters, melodically simple but with more complicated rhythms.
+The Romanian melodies have altogether other characters, melodically simple but with more complicated rhythms.
 The fast hora is played in a straightforward 2:2 or 2:4 rhythm, the sirba in a complicated rhythm.
 The slow doina resembles the blues in jazz and is often improvised with a rubato background of chords.

 The Russian melodies are characterized by songs that easily can be remembered.
 Well-known melodies, such as Black Eyes or Kalinka, stem from the Russian repertoire.
 Slow movements alternate with czardasses; also Cossack songs are played in this article's style.

 A special class is formed by melodies written by Western European musicians in this style, such as the Monti czardas, nicknamed Spaghetti Czardas by its critics.